Facts About Adaptive Lifecycle Methodology

 You should note that during iteration, the overall functionality of the lifecycle will have to be discussed, implemented `and finally reviewed by clients.

-An adaptive methodology is good for projects
+#2 An adaptive lifecycle methodology is good for projects

 The adaptive methodology is good for projects that have a lot of complexities and involve a lot of risks.
 It ensures that the different components of the project are solved one after the other before the project now moves to the next phase.
 Therefore risks are very minimal for this kind of project lifecycle.